Getting Started in eIRB

 - Communication between the study team and IRB will be via eIRB.

-- PIs, Co-Is, Student Co-Is and Study Coordinators must have a biosketch.
+- Study team members must upload a CV, resume, or biosketch.
 Instructions for preparing and uploading the biosketch are available in the User’s Guide to eIRB.

 - Any questionnaires or surveys used in the research, if applicable